fightforthefuture/votebot-forms/README.md

 # VoteBot-Forms

 ## Motivation
 Online voter registration should be easy.
 Unfortunately, each state has their own form design.
-This application provides a nice API that abstracts across them, and falls back to the National Voter Registration Application when online registration is not possible.
+This application provides a nice API that abstracts across them, and falls back to the National Mail Voter Registration Form PDF when online registration is not possible.

 ## Usage
 POST to '/registration' with json like